Amber Heard's Friend Passionately Defends Abuse Claims On Twitter

-Tillett Wright, who also co-hosts the MTV show Suspect, posted a passionate defense of Heard in a series of tweets.
-He slammed "the culture of victim blaming" and claims that he was on the phone listening in when Depp allegedly hit her friend.
+Tillett Wright, who also co-hosts the MTV show Suspect, posted a passionate defence of Heard in a series of tweets.
+She slammed "the culture of victim blaming" and claims that she was on the phone listening in when Depp allegedly hit her friend.

 "This culture of victim blaming makes me sick," the photographer wrote.
 "I'm a witness.
 I'm here.
 I'm standing up.
 I can't take any more of this witch hunt.

-"I was on the fucking phone when he hit her," he added.
+"I was on the fucking phone when he hit her," she added.
 "I HEARD HER SCREAM.
 I will testify.
 Here and in court.
 Under oath.
 WHAT ELSE DOES A WOMAN NEED?"

-Tillett Wright, who also co-hosts the MTV show Suspect, posted a passionate defense of Heard in a series of tweets.
-He slammed "the culture of victim blaming" and claims that he was on the phone listening in when Depp allegedly hit her friend.
+Tillett Wright, who also co-hosts the MTV show Suspect, posted a passionate defence of Heard in a series of tweets.
+She slammed "the culture of victim blaming" and claims that she was on the phone listening in when Depp allegedly hit her friend.

 "This culture of victim blaming makes me sick," the photographer wrote.
 "I'm a witness.
 I'm here.
 I'm standing up.
 I can't take any more of this witch hunt.

-"I was on the fucking phone when he hit her," he added.
+"I was on the fucking phone when he hit her," she added.
 "I HEARD HER SCREAM.
 I will testify.
 Here and in court.
 Under oath.
 WHAT ELSE DOES A WOMAN NEED?"

 Advertisement